 - With alcoholic beverages, it is considered customary to serve each other (if not alone) instead of pouring one’s own drink.
 Be attentive of your fellow diner’s glasses and refill them.
 If you need a refill, drink the remainder of the beverage and hold the glass slightly and politely towards a dining partner.

 - It is customary for the most “prestigious” person at the table to pour the drinks.
 Serving of drinks is very hierarchical in nature.
 Example: a professor who dines with his students would pour the drinks.
-Seniors would serve the freshman.
-If not by prestige, it would be the host of the evening or who made the invite.
+Upperclassmen would serve the freshman.
+If not by prestige, it would be the host of the evening or who invited the quests.
 If you invited someone to dine with you, you become the automatic host.